kenmillionaire/finals/README.md

 This project is acknowlegded to Zuri Team for creating this organization and bringing about this project.
 Special thanks to the sponsors too.

 # 📖 About the Project <a name="about-project"></a>

 > This is Project phase of an 8week long bootcamp.
 The project is called alumni_donate.

 **alumni_donate** is a platform that allows college organizations create a simple platform for their alumni to give back to the organization.

 # 🛠 Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

-This project was created with Visual Studio Code and the following technologies were used:
+> This project was created with Visual Studio Code and the following technologies were used:

-Design
-Figma

-Frontend
-HTML5 CSS3 JavaScript

-Backend
-Python Django

-Database
-MySQL

-API
-DjangoREST

-Project Management and Version Control
-GitHub

 <details>
   <summary>Design</summary>